Josh Kaufman

 One of the things that struck me while reading Born to Run was the section in which Coach Vigil talks about the influence of sponsorship money on distance running.
 Long distance running started as something a few crazy people did just for fun.
 As the sport gained attention, sponsorship dollars starting flowing, with a surprising result: performance suffered.
 For many people, running stopped being fun and started being work.

-“There are two goddesses in your heart: the Goddess of Wisdom and the Goddess of Wealth.
+One of the first things Vigil does is encourage his runners to make running fun again.
+Here’s his perspective on how sponsorship deals stack up against enjoying yourself: “There are two goddesses in your heart: the Goddess of Wisdom and the Goddess of Wealth.
 Everyone thinks that they need to get wealth first, and wisdom will come.
 So they concern themselves with chasing money.
 But they have it backwards.
 You have to give your heart to the Goddess of Wisdom, give her all your love and attention, and the Goddess of Wealth will become jealous, and follow you."

 Wise words from a wise man.